MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 * Users expect apps to perform non-trivial computing tasks.
 * Users expect to find apps in app stores.

-To build a great PWA, see [Best practices for Progressive Web Apps](./best-practices.md).
+To build a great PWA, see [Best practices for PWAs](./best-practices.md).